OpenObservability/OpenMetrics/OpenMetrics.md

 Exemplars are references to data outside of the MetricSet.
 A common use case are IDs of program traces.

 Exemplars MUST consist of a LabelSet and a value, and MAY have a timestamp.
-They MAY each be different from the MetricPoints’ LabelSet and timestamp.
+They MAY each be different from the MetricPoints' LabelSet and timestamp.

 The combined length of the label names and values of an Exemplar's LabelSet MUST NOT exceed 128 UTF-8 characters.
 Other characters in the text rendering of an exemplar such as ",= are not included in this limit for implementation simplicity and for consistency between the text and proto formats.